MicrosoftDocs/quantum-docs/articles/user-guide/how-to-work-with-qsharp-projects.md

 ## Create a manifest file

-A manifest file is a simple .json file named *qsharp.json* that can optionally include *author*, *license*, *excludeFiles*, and *excludeRegexes* fields.
+A manifest file is a simple .json file named *qsharp.json* that can optionally include *author*, *license*, and *.ints* fields.
 The minimum viable manifest file is the string `{}`.
 When you create a Q# project in VS Code, a minimal manifest file is created for you.

 ```json
 {}